Skip to main content

 SQLBuild uses two syntax layers for dynamic content:

-• @ syntax is for any executable SQL - model queries, hooks, tests, audits, and inline source expressions
+• @ syntax is for any executable SQL - model queries, SQL hooks, tests, audits, and inline source expressions

 The rule is simple: if it’s any SQL that will be executed, it uses @.
 If it’s a config value, it uses ${...}.
 These layers never mix.